Andrettin/Wyrmsun/readme.txt

 - Added Ulfdalir map (Alfheim).
 - Added Holmgard map (Earth).
 - Random maps are now placed in the "Random" world, and feature a mix of civilizations regardless of tileset.
-- Added a random dungeon map.
+- Added Random Dungeon map.
 - Added Malmo map (Earth).
 - Fixed an issue which caused players to not have symmetric starting locations in symmetric maps.
 - In the Chaincolt Foothills map, a few Shinsplitter scouts are now hidden within tree stumps.